-Provides additional nonessential information or advice.
+Provides additional information or advice.

-1.3 General Safety
+General Safety 1.3

-The following are general farm safety precautions that should be part of your operating procedure for all types of machinery.
+The following general farm safety precautions should be part of your operating procedure for all types of machinery.

-Protect yourself.

-- When assembling, operating, and servicing machinery, wear all protective clothing and personal safety devices that could be necessary for job at hand.
+Protect yourself when assembling, operating, and servicing machinery, wear all protective clothing and personal safety devices that could be necessary for the job at hand.
 Do NOT take chances.
 You may need the following:

-- · Hard hat
+- Hard hat

 - Protective footwear with slip-resistant soles

-- · Protective glasses or goggles
+- Protective glasses or goggles

 - Heavy gloves

-- · Wet weather gear
+- Wet weather gear

 - Respirator or filter mask

-- Be aware that exposure to loud noises can cause hearing impairment or loss.
-Wear suitable hearing protection devices such as earmuffs or earplugs to help protect against loud noises.